mgero/audio_connection/README.md

 This repository shows how to route audio between two Python programs on macOS using the [BlackHole 16ch](https://existential.audio/blackhole/) virtual driver.
 The **sender** generates white noise and writes it to BlackHole.
-The **receiver** reads from the same device, applies a 1 kHz low‑pass filter and plays the result on the system output.
+The **receiver** reads from the same device, applies a configurable low‑pass filter and plays the result on the system output.

 ## Requirements